isabelleakian/570final/README.md

 <br />
-The [plot_vrp.py](plot_vrp.py) script can be altered in order to apply different versions of the CVRP models as well as different versions of the TSP model that is overlayed by following the steps from [the original README file](readfiles/README(Kool).md) which allow users to generate and train models with specific parameters.
+The [plot_vrp.py](plot_vrp.py) script can be altered in order to apply different versions of the CVRP models as well as different versions of the TSP model that is overlayed by following the steps from [the original README file](readfiles/README(Kool).md) which allow users to generate data, as well as create and train models with specific parameters.
 If the amount of graph nodes is changed for the new model, this must also be adjusted in the [plot_vrp.py](plot_vrp.py) script.

 ## Slight improvements with Beam Search